Hosted by the Nuclear Energy Agency

 The meeting is open to a small number of experts from non-OECD member countries.

 Participants wishing to present papers shall submit an abstract (between 200 and 400 words).
-All abstracts should be submitted by 8 April 2019 electronically with the registration form when it is available.
+All abstracts should be submitted by 15 April 2019 electronically with the abstract registration form.
 The address for posting will be available within the form.

 Note: All abstracts should be submitted electronically, using MS Word and “Times New Roman 11” font.